3and4/Leither/doc/GongShi-en.md

 **Node Group**
 With the growth of network and traffic, storage, data processing and communication will eventually overload network nodes.
 If not optimized, Leither network will fall in to the same conundrum of 7 throughput like BTC.

-Neighboring nodes within an organization can be grouped into a block to solve the above problem.
-Currently the max number of nodes in a block is 256, and max branch height is 64.
+Neighboring nodes on a sub-tree or branch of SMT can be partitioned into a **node group** to solve the above problem.
+The max number of nodes in one group is 256, and the max height is 64.

 Node group enables two unique advantages.
 One is elastic concurrency support, the other is an opaque network with variable shades of gray.

 **Node Election**
 Every node group has bookkeepers, which is responsible to record, check and verify transactions of the group, and also broadcast and communicate related information.
 Account within a group can vote for bookkeepers.
 The accumulated vote cannot exceed its account balance.